Disconnect (2012 film): Plot

-A young married couple, Derek and Cindy, are still devastated due to a tragedy that occurred two years earlier: the death of their only son of SIDS.
+The third plot goes on a young married couple, Derek and Cindy, are still devastated due to a tragedy that occurred two years earlier: the death of their only son of SIDS.
 Cindy cannot stop mourning, and Derek cannot talk about their loss or deal with his feelings.
 One day, the couple finds their identities have been stolen online.
 They hire private detective Mike (Jason's father) to find the thief; after discovering that Cindy has been regularly chatting on a support group website, Mike determines who the identity thief is.
 Cindy and Derek go after the suspect, Stephen Schumacher, following him and even breaking into his home for evidence.
 Just before Derek plans to confront him at his front door, Mike calls to tell him that Schumacher is not their man, and that Schumacher too was a victim of the thief.
 Schumacher, who has noticed Cindy and Derek stalking him, confronts them in their car with a rifle; however, Derek, a former Marine, disarms him and forces him back into his house.
 Cindy is able to coax the gun away by explaining that Schumacher has been comforting her online.

 The film ends without any of the stories being resolved, yet all of the characters have stopped "disconnecting" and grown closer to the ones they love.